-The Group's investment properties are stated without adjustment at the fair value calculated by the independent valuer using a combination of the market comparable approach and the income approach for tenanted investment properties and for the investment properties not tenanted and undergoing refurbishment work, fair value is calculated as acquisition cost plus refurbishment costs incurred.
+The Group's investment properties are stated without adjustment at the fair value calculated by the independent valuer using a combination of the market comparable approach and the income approach for tenanted investment properties and for the investment properties not tenanted and undergoing refurbishment work, fair value is calculated as acquisition cost, plus refurbishment costs incurred to date and then add on an apportioned upside provision between the value on completion and Total Development Cost based on the percentage of costs spent to date.
 The valuer derives a residual value for the investment property having considered the planned use and estimating the future value of the units with reference to information in the market for comparable properties gathered from numerous sources including but not limited to other agents and the Land Registry database subscribed to by the valuer.
 In estimating the fair value of the investment property under development, the highest and best use of the property was considered to be the planned future use.
 In estimating the fair value of the other investment properties, the highest and best use of the property is considered to be the current use.
 The Directors are entitled to rely upon and have relied upon the valuations provided by the independent valuer, but are not bound by such valuations.